-Firefighter Recruitment: Minimum Standards
+Firefighter Recruitment Minimum Standards

 - High school diploma or

-- Certified Firefighter/Paramedic or
+- Certified Firefighter/Paramedic; or

-- Certified paramedic or,
+- Certified Paramedic;

 Use of Illicit Substances:

-- Must not have abused or misused legally obtained prescription medication(s) or illegally used prescription medication(s) of another person within the past five years.
-However, this time frame may be waived by the Fire Chief.
-Consideration will be given on a case by case basis with consideration given to the circumstances, the medication involved and elapsed time since the last occurrence.
+- Must not have abused or misused legally obtained prescription medication(s) or illegally used prescription medication(s) of another person within the past two years.
+However this time frame may be waived or extended by the Fire Chief based on the specific circumstances, the medication involved and elapsed time since the last occurrence.

-- Visual acuity at least 20/30 binocular corrected with contact lenses or glasses.
+- Visual acuity at least 20/40 binocular corrected with contact lenses or glasses.

 - Uncorrected shall be at least 20/100 binocular.